State Extends Emergency Drought Regulations Through October 2016

 On February 2nd, the State Water Resources Control Board (State) extended its mandatory water-use reductions and restrictions through October 2016.
 Following the April 1st snowpack assessment, the State will decide whether to further modify drought regulations.

 Until the State modifies these regulations, current water budgets and banking for California Water Service customers will continue.
-As part of its customer-first approach to this drought, Cal Water is mailing information to customers about this extension over the next week and has information posted on its web site.
-Customers can also get their upcoming months’ water budgets online at https://usage.calwater.com and in their bill.
+As part of its customer-first approach to this drought, Cal Water is mailing information to customers about this extension and has information posted on its web site.
+Customers can also get their upcoming months’ water budgets online at Cal Water Usage.

 Additionally, the State will make adjustments to water-use reduction requirements in areas that meet certain criteria, such as population growth and climate.
 Cal Water will notify you if any changes are made to your reduction requirement.